 - Class-oriented projects provide an initial undergraduate research experience for students.
-You will work together with other students and the course instructor on shared research projects.
+You’ll work together with other students and the course instructor on shared research projects.

-- Directed study courses taken during the summer give you a chance to work on a collaborative research project with a faculty mentor.
+- Directed study gives you a chance to work on a collaborative research project with a faculty mentor.
 Typically, directed study courses are related to your major.

-- Many students at Bethel College participate in a senior seminar course, in which each student works with a faculty member to develop and implement an original research project.
+- Senior Seminar pairs you with a faculty member to develop and implement an original research project.
 Research topics may be related to summer research projects, internships, a culminating art show or performance, or other experiences.